FelixKrueger/Bismark/Docs/README.md

 or see the Appendix at the end of this User Guide.

 **NOTE:** It should be mentioned that Bismark supports only reads in base-space, such as from the Illumina platform.
-There are currently no plans to extend its functionality to colour-space reads.
+There are currently no plans to extend its functionality to colour-space reads from the SOLiD platform.

 ## How does Bismark work?
 Sequence reads are first transformed into fully bisulfite-converted forward (C->T) and reverse read (G->A conversion of the forward strand) versions, before they are aligned to similarly converted versions of the genome (also C->T and G->A converted).
 Sequence reads that produce a unique best alignment from the four alignment processes against the bisulfite genomes (which are running in parallel) are then compared to the normal genomic sequence and the methylation state of all cytosine positions in the read is inferred.
-For use with Bowtie 1, a read is considered to align uniquely if one alignment exists that has with fewer mismatches to the genome than any other alignment (or if there is no other alignment).
-For Bowtie 2, a read is considered to align uniquely if an alignment has a unique best alignment score (as reported by the Bowtie 2 `AS:i` field).
+A read is considered to align uniquely if an alignment has a unique best alignment score (as reported by the `AS:i` field).
 If a read produces several alignments with the same number of mismatches or with the same alignment score (`AS:i` field), a read (or a read-pair) is discarded altogether.

 ## Bismark alignment and methylation call report
 Upon completion, Bismark produces a run report containing information about the following: